-- d) promoting densities for new housing which efficiently use land, resources, infrastructure and public service facilities, and support the use of alternative transportation modes and public transit in areas where it exists or is to be developed; and - e) establishing development standards for residential intensification, redevelopment and new residential development which minimize the cost of housing and facilitate compact form, while maintaining appropriate levels of public health and safety. - 4.2.3.10 In order to provide an adequate amount of residential development and redevelopment lands for projected demographic and housing market requirements the City will endeavour to: - a) Maintain at all times at least a ten year supply of lands that can accommodate residential needs through intensification, redevelopment and designated for growth areas. - b) Maintain at all times at least a three year supply of residential units available through lands suitably zoned to facilitate residential intensification and redevelopment, and land in draft approved and registered plans. - 4.2.3.11 The City shall encourage the creation of secondary suites in detached and semi-detached dwellings where there is adequate parking, servicing and access to parks and amenities.
-The Zoning By-law will be amended to include zoning regulations which will facilitate the creation of accessory apartments. - 4.2.3.12 The City shall encourage the retention and new supply of affordable housing in a variety of designated locations and a variety of dwelling types. - 4.2.3.13 The City shall undertake an Affordable Housing Strategy, which will be updated from time to time, to establish a plan to meet the current and future housing needs of all residents.
-Efforts will be made to achieve the targets for the provision of affordable housing identified in the Affordable Housing Strategy. - 4.2.3.14 The City as the Service Manager for housing for Peterborough City and County, shall encourage the retention and new supply of affordable housing in variety of designated locations and a variety of dwelling types.
-The municipality shall encourage the provision of such amounts and types of housing that are necessary to meet the needs of households unable to find affordable housing through the private market.
-This housing may be provided by either the public or private sector, may be in conjunction with the senior government programs, and shall include housing for a range of low to moderate income households including senior citizens, low income families, singles, and those requiring support services.
+- d) promoting densities for new housing which efficiently use land, resources, infrastructure and public service facilities, and support the use of alternative transportation modes and public transit in areas where it exists or is to be developed; and - e) establishing development standards for residential intensification, redevelopment and new residential development which minimize the cost of housing and facilitate compact form, while maintaining appropriate levels of public health and safety. - 4.2.3.10 In order to provide an adequate amount of residential development and redevelopment lands for projected demographic and housing market requirements the City will endeavour to: - a) Maintain at all times at least a ten year supply of lands that can accommodate residential needs through intensification, redevelopment and lands which are designated for residential development. - b) Maintain at all times at least a three year supply of residential units available through lands suitably zoned to facilitate residential intensification and redevelopment, and land in draft approved and registered plans. - 4.2.3.11 The City will encourage the creation of secondary suites in areas to be identified by this plan and will consider factors such as adequate parking, servicing and access to parks and amenities.
+The Zoning Bylaw will be amended to include zoning regulations which will facilitate the creation of secondary suites. - 4.2.3.12 The City will encourage the retention and new supply of affordable housing in a variety of designated locations and a variety of dwelling types. - 4.2.3.13 The City will develop a Housing Strategy in consultation with the County and Townships, that will include a strategy for affordable housing, which will be updated from time to time, to establish a plan to meet the current and future housing needs of all residents.
+Efforts will be made to achieve the targets for the provision of affordable housing identified in the Housing Strategy, in particular types of housing that are necessary to meet the City and County's needs for affordable housing for low and moderate income households, seniors, families and singles, and those requiring support services.